top of page

 • In the Treaty of Guadalupe Hidalgo, the US promised to uphold all Spanish land grants but since no one owned them, everyone continued to take salt as they did in the past.

-• Politicians from Franklin (now El Paso) filed claim for the lakes and started charging people.
+• Politicians from Franklin (now El Paso) filed claims for the lakes and started charging people.

 • The 9th Cavalry Buffalo Soldiers stationed at Ft Bayard near Silver City were called out but they left because they were not an international army and would not go into Mexico.